vitorlatorraca/vitorlatorraca/README.md

 Programming Student | Web Development & Data Science Enthusiast

 ### About Me
 Hello!
-I'm an aspiring programmer deeply engaged in the realms of web development and data science.
+I'm an aspiring programmer deeply engaged in the realms of web development.
 Currently pursuing a Computer Programming course at Georgian College, I'm committed to mastering the intricacies of these exciting fields.

 📚 Currently focusing on web development and diving into data science and web development.